diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 Notice that the list of imported modules of current modules is also part of dir().

 ### Packages
 By now, you must have started observing the hierarchy of organizing your programs.
 Variables usually go inside functions.
 Functions and global variables usually go inside modules.
 What if you wanted to organize modules?
-That's where packages come into the picture.
+That's where **packages** come into the picture.

-Packages are just folders of modules with a special `__init__.py` file that indicates to Python that this folder is special because it contains Python modules.
+**Packages** `are just folders of modules with a special` **__init__.py** `file that indicates to Python that this folder is special because it contains Python modules`.

 Let's say you want to create a package called 'world' with subpackages 'asia', 'africa', etc. and these subpackages in turn contain modules like 'india', 'madagascar', etc.
 ```html